Complexity Classification in Infinite-Domain Constraint Satisfaction: Fra i ss e Amalgamation

 \Fresse's theorem can be used to construct $\omega$-categorical structures, because homogeneous structures with finite relational signature are $\omega$-categorical.
 More generally, we have the following.

 \begin{lemma} Let $\bC$ be a countably infinite homogeneous structure such that for each $k$ only a finite number of distinct $k$-ary relations can be defined by atomic formulas.
-Then $\bC$ is $\omega$-categorical. \end{lemma} \begin{proof} By homogeneity of $\bC$, the atomic formulas that hold on the elements of $t$ in $\bC$ determine the orbit of $t$ in Aut$(\bA)$.
-Since there are only finitely many such atomic formulas, it follows that there are finitely many orbits of $k$-tuples in Aut$(\bC)$.
+Then $\bC$ is $\omega$-categorical. \end{lemma} \begin{proof} By homogeneity of $\bC$, the atomic formulas that hold on the elements of a tuple $t$ in $\bC$ determine the orbit of $t$ in $\Aut(\bC)$.
+Since there are only finitely many inequivalent such atomic formulas, there are finitely many orbits of $k$-tuples in $\Aut(\bC)$.
 The claim follows by Theorem~\ref{thm:ryll}. \end{proof}

 It is sometimes convenient to define an $\omega$-categorical $\tau$-structure $\bB$ by specifying an amalgamation class $\cal C$ with a signature that is larger than $\tau$ such that $\bB$ is a reduct of the \Fresse-limit of $\cal C$.
 If the \Fresse-limit of $\cal C$ satisfies the condition of Lemma~\ref{lem:cat-via-homogen}, it will be $\omega$-categorical, and therefore also all its reducts are $\omega$-categorical (Lemma~\ref{lem:interpret}).
 This method is for instance used in Section~\ref{ssect:c-relation}.